 Taste wines from 28 Illinois wineries, including your favorites from August Hill Winery and Illinois Sparkling Co., while listening to live music in this beautiful Matthiessen Park setting.
 Visit vintageillinois.com for additional information or to order your tickets.

 Holly Days, sponsored by the Warrenville Park District is the City's annual holiday celebration that marks Santa's official entry into Warrenville.
 Guests can enjoy a warm bonfire, raffles, free horse and carriage rides, hot cider and cookies, and, of course, a visit with Santa.
 Local Park District and school dance troops, singers, and bands entertain attendees during the event.
 It is at this event that Warrenville officially turns on its holiday lights creating an array of colors for passersby along Route 56 to see.
 Holly Days, primarily for Warrenville residents, gives the community an opportunity to come together and kick off the holiday season.

-The 16th Annual World Music Festival Chicago will take place Thursday, September 11 – Sunday, September 21, 2014 and is presented by the City of Chicago and produced by the Chicago Department of Cultural Affairs and Special Events.
-This city-wide, multi-venue, eleven-day festival has attracted over 600,000 concertgoers and has presented more than 600 artists and ensembles from over 80 countries since it began in 1999.
+The 16th Annual World Music Festival Chicago is a city-wide, multi-venue, festival has attracted over 600,000 concertgoers and has presented more than 600 artists and ensembles from over 80 countries since it began in 1999.